rune/rune/docs/docs/advanced/real-time-games.md

 })
 ```

 The `update` function is run in a synchronized way across all clients and the server.
-Only actions are sent to the server, which makes Rune real-time games very bandwidth efficient so that they can work even on mobile devices with limited bandwidth.
+Only actions are sent to the server, which makes Dusk real-time games very bandwidth efficient so that they can work even on mobile devices with limited bandwidth.
 Even with our optimizations, your game might still experience stuttering due to latency between players or varying frame rates across devices.
-Rune helps you [reduce this stuttering through interpolators](reducing-stutter.md).
+Dusk helps you [reduce this stuttering through interpolators](reducing-stutter.md).

 ## The `timeSync` Event {#the-timesync-event}